cloudmesh-community/sp20-516-250/datacentre.md

 As we all know, "Data is the new oil" data centers account for at least 2 percent of all electricity use in the United States of America.
 Per U.S Environmental Protection Agency (EPA) report, data centers in USA consumed almost 61 billion Kilowatt-hours of electrical power in 2006.
 Also, EPA mandate government agencies to develop plans and strategies. strategies for energy efficient data centers for Govenments with a target of 20% energy efficiency improvement by 2011.

+### Google Cloud

 Today's top cloud providers like Amazon web services (AWS), Microsoft Azure and Google Cloud for approximately 2/3 of all rentable computing service.
 Out of these three big data Centre holders, Google has the smallest share, but most decorbonize its data.
 In the year 2007, Google announced that it has achieved almost 100% renewable energy across all of its data center operations and it's Google claims that most of the data processed by Google Cloud has almost zero carbon emissions.

 ![Building Blocks of Amazon SageMaker](https://media.wired.com/photos/5de7f07aec5b5300087be597/master/w_1600%2Cc_limit/science_M22567.jpg)

+### Microsoft Azure

+Microsoft’s self-proclaimed goal is to “make the data center disappear” by totally eliminating the environmental impact of its server farms.
+The company has been carbon neutral since 2012, and including its RECs, it has run on 100 percent renewable energy since 2014.
+Without RECs, Microsoft’s data centers run on 60 percent renewable electricity and the company plans to boost this to 70 percent renewable energy by 2023.

 ## E.DataCenter.2.b